richardcocks/typescript-normalised-entities/README.md

 }
 ```

-The codebase becomes littered with these ancillary types that feel like they should otherwise be unecessary.
+These ancillary types should otherwise be unecessary, so this library intends to hide them through a generic `Entity<T>` type.